How to Stop Wage Garnishment

-When you owe the IRS, they will stop at nothing to collect on that debt.
-If tax debt goes unpaid, the IRS resorts to tax liens and levies, but the most damaging may be the IRS wage garnishment.
+When you owe the IRS, they will stop at nothing to collect.
+If taxes go unpaid, the IRS resorts to tax liens and levies, but the most damaging may be the IRS wage garnishment.
 With a wage garnishment, the IRS can take money from your paycheck without you ever even seeing it first.
 Unlike an IRS bank levy, an IRS wage garnishment is immediate and continuous.
 Knowing how to stop wage garnishment will be crucial to minimizing the financial impact.

 Wage garnishment is one of the most damaging and aggressive of the IRS collection tactics.
 The IRS can seize 50-75% of your pay, leaving you with barely enough to cover basic necessities.
 The taxpayer’s (your) employer will be notified to withhold a portion of the employee’s (your) pay to be sent directly to the IRS or the employer faces penalties.
 For the self-employed, the IRS sends the wage garnishment to the taxpayer’s customers.
 Amounts owed by customers are required to be sent directly to the IRS.
 A wage garnishment can have a seriously adverse affect on a taxpayer’s finances and job.
 In some cases involving security clearance, an employee could be terminated for not being compliant with their taxes.

 Additionally, the IRS can also levy against: